-This program serves the needs of the community by connecting individuals with community supports and resources.
-Overall, this program supports the well-being of the community by supporting it's young and up and cuming citizens.
+This program serves the needs of the community by correcting individuals with community supports and resources.
+Overall, this program supports the well-being of the community by supporting it's young and up and common vitizens.

+k.
 Describe the implications of not receiving (or receiving less than requested) grant funding for this program.

-If this program were to not receive any functing or less than requested, it would impact the Universal supports that we could offer students.
-As our student population is so large and gowing, it takes a fair amount of funds to provide Universal programs and supports.
+If this program were to not receive any functing or less than requested, it would impact the universal supports that we could offer students.
+As our student population is so large and growing, it takes a fair amount of funds to provide universal programs and supports.